naveenscs/keep-review/README.md

 It does not use the X API.
 Do not put your X archive or your private keep list in this repository.

+There are two ways to run it:

+1. **Live console mode** (`console.js`) — use this first.
+Reads your Following page while you are logged into X.
+2. **Archive page** (`index.html`) — optional.
+You drop official X archive files onto a local or GitHub Pages tab.
+It cannot read your live X account.

 ---

 ## Live console mode